Defense-in-depth with overlapping rings of endpoint security

 Endpoint protection platform (EPP)

-Think of an EPP as A/V on steroids.
+Think of an endpoint protection platform as A/V on steroids.
 These solutions support the same goal of recognizing and stopping attacks by blocking malware before it launches.
 Advanced EPP solutions rely on many detection technologies, from static indicators of compromise to behavioral analysis, to spot suspicious activity.
 Like A/V, EPM complements EPP solutions with least privilege capabilities, reporting, and incident

 File integrity monitoring (FIM)